What happens, when a user enters your website’s domain name into the address bar and hits Enter?

 Some of the bandwidth that would normally be taken up by your web host will be handled by the CDN provider, and you might be wondering whether this will cost you anything.
 Different providers have different terms of service, and there is no single answer to this question.

-Some will track the amount of bandwidth you’re using up and will charge you accordingly.
+Some will track the amount of bandwidth you’re using and will charge you accordingly.
 Others will give you a monthly quota and will charge you extra money if you exceed it.
-If you go for the CDN service offered by Cloudflare and integrated into your ScalaHosting account, however, you’ll get all the bandwidth you need for a regular online project at no extra cost.
+Others still have free plans that are suitable for most websites.

 Can I use it with multiple websites?